Differences Between Cannabis Concentrates, Oils, and Extracts?

 • Carbon dioxide process

 Producers expose cannabis to carbon dioxide at high temperatures and pressure.
 Because carbon dioxide is natural gas, it presents no risk in consumption or use.
-However, it takes some training and equipment to create and apply the right temperature and time ratio.
+However, creating and applying the right temperature and time ratio takes some training and equipment.

 • Dry process